thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 *Update Jan 10th, 2026: Clarify that the release cadence is defined by market demand.*

+*Update Aug 15th, 2026: Update the diagram and some narratives to fix some bugs in the relations.*

 ---

 Why still explain Continuous Delivery in 2026?
 Everybody does it, don't they?
 But, do they really do?
 Is that really the case?